 University of Colorado-Boulder

-- Department of Computer Science Assistantships: The department offers Teaching Assistantships (TAs) and Research Assistantships (RAs) to its MS students, including those pursuing the Data Science and Engineering Sub-plan.
-For MS students, RA positions cover the full tuition; TA positions may only cover part of the tuition.
+- Department of Computer Science Assistantships and Fellowships: The department offers Teaching Assistantships (TAs) and Research Assistantships (RAs) to its MS students, including those pursuing the Data Science and Engineering Sub-plan.
+Fellowships are also offered to PhD students.

-- Leeds School of Business MS Scholarships: Merit-based scholarship awards are available for MS candidates, including MSBA in Business Analytics students, who apply by the April 1 priority deadline.
-Applicants who apply later will be considered if funding is available.
+- Leeds School of Business MS Scholarships: Merit-based scholarship awards are available for MS candidates, including MSBA in Business Analytics students.

 University of Colorado-Denver